deezyfg/alx-system_engineering-devops/0x0B-ssh/README.md

 To save time logging into your server, you can automate the process using a script.
 Follow these steps:

+1. Open a new terminal on your local machine.

-1. Open a text editor like Emacs and create a new file named web01.
+2. Use a text editor like `Emacs`, `Vim`, `Nano`, or any other editor of your choice to create a new file named `"web01"`.

-2. Paste the following command into the file:
+3. Paste the following command into the file:
 ```
 ssh ubuntu@<your_server_ip>
 ```
 Replace <your_server_ip> with the actual IP address of your server.
 This command will connect you to your server.

-3. Save the file and exit the text editor.
+4. Save the file and exit the text editor.

-4. Make the script executable by running the following command:
+5. Make the script executable by running the following command:
 ```
 chmod u+x web01
 ```

-5. Now, whenever you want to connect to your server, simply run the script:
+6. Now, whenever you want to connect to your server, simply run the script:
 ```
 ./web01
 ```